 I enjoyed a gentle woodland walk through Hewan Wood along the River Esk this morning and am now enjoying my post-exercise relaxation.
 Indeed, given that I ran a half marathon yesterday afternoon, the relaxation is even more enjoyable!
-It also means that I am feeling that oddly wonderful exhaustion that comes from pushing your body a bit.
+It also means that I am feeling that oddly wonderful exhaustion that comes from pushing my body a bit.

 The River Esk starts as two rivers (North and South).
 The North Esk starts in the Pentland Hills whilst the South Esk begins in the Moorfoot Hills.
-They both run quite near my cottage as part of the larger Esk Valley, and converge into one river a few miles away near Dalkeith.
+They both run quite near my cottage as part of the larger Esk Valley and converge into one river a few miles away near Dalkeith.
 I have enjoyed countless walks along the water over the years, but this is the first time I’ve explored this section of the river.

 As I said, today’s walk along the water took me through Hewan Wood.
 The route was selected not for the woods but rather for the geocaches as I like to use caching as a motivation to explore new places (or new nooks and crannies in old places).
 I am pleased to say that I managed to collect five caches, although I was unable to get a couple of others because they required another human’s help (safety first!).
 But that just means I’ll have to go back with a friend.
 In fact, there were several options of routes to take through the Esk Valley, each one leading to potential geocaches.
-So, I have made a couple of notes for future adventures with the aim to grab all the caches by the end of summer.
+So, I have made a couple of notes for future adventures to grab all the caches by the end of summer.
 It’s always good to have a goal!

 I set out just before 10 o’clock and walked through the Roslin Moat and along the Kill Burn towards the Bilston Viaduct before heading into the Hewan Wood.
 Along the way, I stopped to smell the